 How old does my child need to be to attend Pepitas?

-Students need to be 4 years by January 2022 to join our 4s class this coming fall 2021.
+Students need to be 4 years by January to join our 4s class

-Students need to be 5 by September 31, 2021 to join our pre-k/kinder hybrid class.
+Students need to be 5 by September 31 to join our kinder class

 Does my child need to be potty trained?